 Appreciating the value of a pleasant fascia when making a first impression, it would seem odd that any car would leave the factory shod with a less-than-charming visage, yet it happens more often than it should.

 Presented here are five recent examples of cars that made a pretty weak first impression.
-We can question designer motives if we want, but the fact is, a simple facelift wasn’t going to help these ill-favored vehicles.
+Check out the ugly grilles:

 1996-1997 Mercury Cougar